MikkelHebel/Specula/README.md

-# Project Specula - Software v1.0
+# Project Specula - Software

-__Version 1.0 features:__
-- Recognise faces

-__Goals of version 1.1:__
-- Recognise and difference between people
+This repository contains different versions and tools for developing and using Speculas facial recognition software.

+__camera_test.py__
+This is a prototype which can detect faces.

+__detect smile.py__
+This is a forked version of camera_test.py that also draw a light green box arround your mouth if you smile.
+It's still buggy but it can do it's job.

 __Dependencides used for the project:__
 - python 3.8
 - opencv 4.5.3
+- numpy as np
+- os
-- face_recognition 1.0
+- time